Road to Kona - Meet Michelle Simmons

 How many times have you qualified?
 This is my 4th time, but its been 8 years since the last time I managed to get in!

 How long did you try to qualify?
 What was the process like?
-I first qualified back in 2007 and for a while I was sort of on the every-other-year plan (2007/2009/2011).
+I first qualified back in 2007 and for a while I was sort of on the every-other-year plan and qualified again in 2009 and 2011.
 Then, even though I was trying, I couldn’t seem to make it happen again.
 Either everyone else got faster or I got slower (or both!)… This year my qualification really feels like it came down to being a lucky gift, because my good friend/teammate/athlete Heidi passed the spot to me.

 When did you know that a qualifying spot was within your reach?
 Not until the announcer called my name…